RadAlpaca11/robot-experiments/miscNotes/rotationNotes.md

 * Is the output from openPi use scalar first or last quaternions?

 ## Thoughts
 * We have to get the current quat from the model.
 We can then either convert the current quat to euler, use the euler output, and set the euler in qpos.
-Or we can convert the euler output to quat and just use the quat output.
+Or we can convert the euler output to quat and just use the quat output. (for cogact and openvla)